archlinux/archinstall/README.md

 ## Unattended installation based on MAC address

 Archinstall comes with a [unattended](examples/unattended.py) example which will look for a matching profile for the machine it is being run on, based on any local MAC address.
 For instance, if the machine that [unattended](examples/unattended.py) is run on has the MAC address `52:54:00:12:34:56` it will look for a profile called [profiles/52-54-00-12-34-56.py](profiles/52-54-00-12-34-56.py).
 If it's found, the unattended installation will commence and source that profile as it's installation proceedure.

-# Help

-Submit an issue on Github, or submit a post in the discord help channel.<br>
-When doing so, attach any `install-session_*.log` to the issue ticket which can be found under `~/.cache/archinstall/`.

 # Testing